Difference Between Claritas and IMC

 If you look at both of these, you will find them affordable courses with a lot of benefits.
 Yes, you need to choose between these two.
 And we will guide you in the following ways.
 But before that, you need to understand something else.

-- First, you should opt for Claritas® Investment Certificate if you want a lot of flexibility.
+- First, you should opt for the Claritas® Investment Certificate if you want a lot of flexibility.
 Because it’s pretty easy to clear and the mode of exam is also very convenient.
 IMC (Investment Management Certificate) is also very good.
 However, IMC is a little stricter than Claritas®.

 - Second, Claritas® and IMC both have almost zero entry barriers.
 So, if you choose to do any one of them or both, there’s no exam requirement.
-You only need to be good in English.
+You only need to be good at English.

 - Both are the courses for people who want to add some knowledge to their knowledge portfolio.
 They cannot replace the value of doing CFA or CPA or other financial domain programs.
 Having said that, the value of both these courses is quite good.